lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 ---

-This article was heavily inspired by [What is Residual Vector Quanitzation](https://www.assemblyai.com/blog/what-is-residual-vector-quantization) by AssemblyAI.
+This note was heavily inspired by [What is Residual Vector Quanitzation](https://www.assemblyai.com/blog/what-is-residual-vector-quantization) by AssemblyAI.